 Inasmuch as "domestic insurer" is defined to include any person directly or indirectly controlling such insurer, and "control" of one entity by a second entity is presumed to exist if the second entity holds 10% or more of the voting securities of the first, it is possible that any change of control of RFSC, including that contemplated in the Plan, would be subject to the prior approval of the PA Insurance Department.
-The Bank Committee has requested that the PA Insurance Commissioner waive the initial change of control of RFSC resulting from the issuance and distribution of New RFSC Common Stock to the Holders of Bank Claims.
-If such request is granted, approval for this transaction may not be needed.
-Prior approval of the PA Insurance Department may still need to be obtained, however, for any subsequent changes of control of RFSC.
+The Bank Committee requested that the PA Insurance Commissioner waive the initial change of control of RFSC resulting from the issuance and distribution of New RFSC Common Stock to the Holders of Bank Claims and, pursuant to a letter dated June 28, 2004, the PA Insurance Department has agreed to such waiver.
+Prior approval of the PA Insurance Department may still need to be obtained, however, for any subsequent changes of control of Reorganized RFSC.